mpatino090101/Pip-Tool/README.md

 # Pip-Tool
-A beginner program written in python that installs and uninstalls third party modules using Pip.
+A script written in python that installs and uninstalls third party modules using Pip.
 This Pip tool also checks the current version of Pip and upgrades to the latest version.